-Delivery Promise, the promise that you MUST keep
+Why the delivery promise is a promise you MUST keep

 Web shoppers in particular have become accustomed to the new e-commerce ‘norms’ – the immediacy of the offer and the immediacy of the delivery promise… They want to be able to choose their preferred delivery method and receive reliable and accurate information on the deadlines associated with their order.